Mu-L/diff-so-fancy/README.md

 git config --global interactive.diffFilter "diff-so-fancy --patch"
 ```

+You can look at the [pro-tips](pro-tips.md#Automatic-fallback) for a more extended configuration that transparently falls back
+to default git behaviour if `diff-so-fancy` can't be found.

 ### Improved colors for the highlighted bits

 The default Git colors are not optimal.
 The colors used for the screenshot above were: